rightfold/adrenaline-abandoned/src/administration/README.rst

 Hello
 '''''

 Send a Hello response back.
-This is useful for testing if the connection and authentication are working.
+This is useful for testing if the connection is working.